-Stock-based compensation is measured at the grant date, based on the fair value of the award, and is recognized on a straight-line basis over the requisite service period.
-The fair value of stock options is measured using the Black-Scholes option-pricing model while the fair value for restricted stock awards and restricted stock units is based on the quoted price of our common stock on the date of grant.
+We recognize compensation expense for all stock-based awards based on the grant-date estimated fair values, net of an estimated forfeiture rate.
+The value of the portion of the award that is ultimately expected to vest is recognized as expense ratably over the requisite service periods in our Consolidated Statement of Operations.
+The fair value of stock options is measured using the Black-Scholes option pricing model while the fair value for restricted stock awards and restricted stock units is measured based on the closing market price of our common stock on the date of grant.

-Net Income (Loss) Per Share
+Net Loss Per Share

-Basic net income (loss) per share available to common stockholders is computed by dividing net income (loss) available to common stockholders by the weighted-average number of common shares outstanding for the period.
+Basic net loss per share available to common stockholders is computed by dividing net loss available to common stockholders by the weighted average number of common shares outstanding for the period.
 Diluted net income per share is computed giving effect to all potential dilutive common stock, including options, warrants and common stock subject to repurchase.

-A reconciliation of the numerator and denominator used in the calculation of basic and diluted net income (loss) per share follows (in thousands):
+A reconciliation of the numerator and denominator used in the calculation of basic and diluted net loss per share is as follows (in thousands):

-Fiscal Years Ended

-De cember 26, 2009 De cember 27, 2008 D ecember 29, 2007

-Basic net (loss) income per share

-Numerator:

-Net income (loss) \$ (155,653) \$ (80,621) \$ 72,890

-Denominator:

-Weighted average common stock outstanding 49,483 48,905 48,044

-Weighted average shares used in computing basic net income (loss) per share 49,483 48,905 48,044

-Diluted net (loss) income per share

-Numerator:

-Net income (loss) \$ (155,653) \$ (80,621) \$ 72,890

-Denominator:

-Weighted average shares used in computing

-basic net income (loss) per share 49,483 48,905 48,044

-Add stock options, restricted stock, ESPP,

-warrants and common stock subject to

-repurchase 1,513

-Weighted average shares used in computing

-diluted net income (loss) per share 49,483 48,905 49,557
+Fiscal Years Ended D December 25, 2010 ecember 26, 2009 D ecember 27, 2008 Basic net loss per share Numerator: Net loss \$ (188,286) \$ (155,653) \$ (80,621) Denominator: Weighted average common stock outstanding 50,246 49,483 48,905 Weighted average shares used in computing basic net loss per share 50,246 49,483 48,905 Diluted net loss per share Numerator: Net loss \$ (188,286) \$ (155,653) \$ (80,621) Denominator: Weighted average shares used in computing basic net loss per share 50,246 49,483 48,905 Add stock options, restricted stock, ESPP, warrants and common stock subject to repurchase Weighted average shares used in computing diluted net loss per share 50,246 49,483 48,905

-The following table sets forth the weighted-average potentially dilutive securities excluded from the computation in the table above because their effect would have been antidilutive (in thousands):
+The following table sets forth the weighted average potentially dilutive securities excluded from the computation in the table above because their effect would have been anti-dilutive (in thousands):

-Fiscal Years Ended
+1 Fiscal Years Ended

-December 26, 2009 December 27, 2008 December 29, 2007
+December 25, 2010 December 26, 2009 December 27, 2008

-Stock options 5,258 6,775 2,741
+Stock options 5,021 5,258 6,775

-ESPP 123 161 99
+ESPP 65 123 161

-Restricted stock units 27 40
+Restricted stock units 869 27 40

-Total potentially dilutive securities 5,408 6,976 2,840
+Total potentially dilutive securities 5,955 5,408 6,976

-Comprehensive Income
+Comprehensive Loss

-Comprehensive income includes foreign currency translation adjustments and unrealized gains (losses) on available-for-sale securities, the impact of which has been excluded from net loss and reflected as components of stockholders' equity.
+Comprehensive loss includes net loss, foreign currency translation adjustments and unrealized gains (losses) on available-for-sale securities, the impact of which has been excluded from net loss and reflected as components of stockholders' equity.